Take a good look through your kitchen cabinets and see what’s in there. Do you have boxes of cookies and crackers? All

-Got anything in those cabinets that aren’t going to support the journey to your ideal body?
+Got anything in those cabinets that aren’t going to support your weight loss journey?
 Get rid of it if you want dieting success.

 Hey, who’s kidding who?
 If it’s in the house, you’re going to eventually eat it.
 Why tempt yourself with crappy food anyway?